SHREVEPORT CATASTROPHIC INJURY ATTORNEY

 One of the only constant things in life is change.
 Circumstances rarely remain constant over an extended period of time.
 People must learn to adapt often or face repeated undesirable outcomes.
 Unfortunately, there are instances in which someone’s circumstances are altered drastically without warning.
 A common example of this type of change is the resulting shift in lifestyle following a major accident that results in injury.
 While the circumstances surrounding any incident resulting in catastrophic injury are important, it is the following recovery and next steps forward that can oftentimes be of greater importance to the victim and their support system.

 What is a Catastrophic Injury?

-A catastrophic injury is informally defined as an injury so serious that it leaves long term effects and permanent damage to the injured person.
+A catastrophic injury is informally defined as an injury so serious that it leaves long-term effects and permanent damage to the injured person.
 Considered a life-threatening or otherwise life-altering injury, the recovery process for an injury of this magnitude is often a long, arduous road.
-Victims must adapt numerous basic functions of life.
+Victims must adapt to numerous basic functions of life.
 Whether it be the loss of a sense, physical impairment, or major emotional trauma the victim of a catastrophic injury can be placed in a situation where they have to depend on others for physical, emotional, and financial support for the rest of their lives.

 Types of Catastrophic Injuries

 Some of the most common types of catastrophic injuries include:

 - Severe burns

 - Nerve damage

 - Exposure to hazardous chemicals